codership/documentation/galeracluster/source/kb/trouble/multi-master-conflicts.rst

+.. cssclass:: kb-article

 ======================================
 Multi-Master Conflicts
 ======================================
 .. _`kb-trouble-multi-master-conflicts`:

+These types of conflicts relate to multi-master database environments and typically involve inconsistencies of row amongst nodes.

 .. rubric:: Scenario
    :class: kb

-These types of conflicts relate to multi-master database environments and typically involve inconsistencies of row amongst nodes.
 To understand this better, consider a situation in a multi-master replication system in which users can submit updates to any database node.
 There may be an instance in which two nodes attempt to change the same row in a database, but with different values.
 Galera Cluster copes with situations such as this by using certification-based replication.

 .. rubric:: Troubleshooting